09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 100 North King's Highway

-This was a frontier-land style park featuring a large wooden fortress, which was "attacked" several times a day.
-The exact location of this park is not yet known, but it was in operation through the 1950s and 1960s.
-References to a "wild west" theme park in Myrtle Beach are confusing this park, and many anachronistic elements of the old PirateLand park in Surfside Beach.
+This was a frontier-land style park featuring a large wooden fortress which was "attacked" by Indians several times a day.
+This was located in the area of the present-day Forestbrook Road, before the road was built, and it was in operation through the 1950s and 1960s.
+References to a "wild west" theme park in Myrtle Beach may be confusing this park, and many anachronistic elements of the old PirateLand park in Surfside Beach.
+The fort was entered through a chair-lift ride.

 UNKNOWN MINIATURE GOLF